Picture-Perfect: A Festive New England Fall Road Trip Itinerary

 On the way, consider stopping in Boston and exploring one or more of the suggestions above.
 (You’ll find those suggestions under Day 1.)

-Our research for this New England itinerary took place during our 2022 Travel Season when the very end of our trip took us to Salem on Halloween.
+As mentioned, our research for this New England Fall Road Trip took place during our 2022 Travel Season… when the very end of our trip took us to Salem on Halloween night.
 We’re not people who typically dress up for Halloween or make a point to celebrate in a big way, but I’d go back to Salem on Halloween every year if I could.

-It’s the most immersive way to celebrate the holiday!
+It’s the most incredible, magical, and immersive way to celebrate the holiday!

 Take walking tours to the Hocus Pocus and Witch Houses.